Home > Articles > Masking Information in Vtiger CRM

 • Field-Level Security: Vtiger CRM allows administrators to set field-level security permissions.
 This means that certain fields can be configured to be visible or editable only to authorized users or specific user roles.

 • Access Control: Vtiger CRM provides robust access control features that allow administrators to define user roles and permissions.
-Administrators can control which users can access specific modules, records, or data fields by assigning appropriate roles.
+By assigning appropriate roles, administrators can control which users can access specific modules, records, or data fields.

 • Data Encryption: Vtiger CRM offers encryption mechanisms to secure data at rest and in transit.
 Encryption ensures that even if unauthorized individuals access the data, it remains unreadable without the decryption key.